Lupin3000/AugmentedReality/readme.md

 ## Generate ArUco markers

+> If you cannot print out the marker, use this [online marker generator](https://chev.me/arucogen/) on your mobile!

 With the Python script `dev/generate_marker.py`, you can create your own ArUco markers.
 To follow the examples, you should print out markers with **ARUCO_MARKER_ID** `0`, `1` and `2`.

 > Important are constants **ARUCO_DICT_ID** as well as **ARUCO_MARKER_ID** and **ARUCO_MARKER_SIZE**.